vojtechsimetka/tasegir/README.md

 Compile task will compile all TypeScript files in `/src` folder into `/lib` folder.
 It performs type checking as well.

 You can watch for changes passing `--watch` flag like: `tasegir compile -- --watch`.

-### Types check

-When you want to perform just a type check without TypeScript compilation you can run `tasegir types-check`.
-This step is also part of the CI pipeline.

 ### Run